Principal | Chief Executive

 Bryan holds a B.S. in Criminal Justice Administration from the University of Phoenix and a Master of Business Administration (MBA) from the University of Minnesota’s Carlson School of Management.
 He is a graduate of the National Preparedness Leadership Initiative Program at Harvard University’s JFK School of Government & T.H.
 Chan School of Public Health.

 Bryan is currently a Master of Arts candidate in the International Relations & Contemporary War program at King’s College, London’s Department of War Studies.
-He also serves as an Editor and as a member of the editorial board of Strife, the academic journal and blog of the Department.
-In October 2020, Bryan was elected to the Academic Board of King’s College, London.
+He also serves as an Editor and as a member of the editorial and managing boards of Strife, the academic journal and blog of the Department.
+Bryan served as an elected member of the Academic Board of King’s College, London during the 2020 – 2021 academic year.